micaelamora/micaelamora.github.io/_pages/about.md

 title: "About Micaela Mora"

 ---
-I am an international student from Asunción, Paraguay, highly interested in the semiconductor manufacturing industry.
+I am an international student from Asunción, Paraguay.
+I am interested in the semiconductor, manufacturing, and design industry.

 ## Education